openwrt/packages/net/adblock/files/README.md

 	},
 	[...]
 </code></pre>
 Add an unique object name, make the required changes to 'url', 'rule', 'size' and 'descurl' and finally compress the changed JSON file _gzip /etc/adblock/adblock.sources.gz_ to use the new source object in adblock.
+<b>Please note:</b> if you're going to add new sources on your own, please make a copy of the default file and work with that copy further on, cause the default will be overwritten with every adblock update.
+To reference your copy set the option 'adb\_srcarc' which points by default to '/etc/adblock/adblock.sources.gz'
+<b>Please note:</b> when adblock starts, it looks for the uncompressed 'adb\_srcfile', only if this file is not found the archive 'adb\_srcarc' is unpacked once and then the uncompressed file is used

 ## Support
 Please join the adblock discussion in this [forum thread](https://forum.openwrt.org/t/adblock-support-thread/507) or contact me by mail <dev@brenken.org>